How to Avoid Fighting Rust Borrow Checker

 - "Rust borrow checker rejects your code because your code is wrong."
 No. Rust can reject valid safe code.

 - "Circular reference is bad and should be avoided."
 No. Circular reference can be useful in many cases.
-Circular reference do come with risks.
+Linux kernel has doubly linked lists.
+But circular reference do come with risks.

 - "Rust guarantees high performance."
 No. If one evades borrow checker by using